 To avoid repaying the Federal TEACH Grant with interest you must be a highly qualified full-time teacher in a high-need subject area for at least four years at a school serving low-income students.
 Specific definitions of these terms are included in the sections below.

 You must complete the four years of teaching within eight years of finishing the program (if a student ceases enrollment, they lose eligibility) for which you received the grant.
 You incur a four-year teaching obligation for each educational program for which you received Federal TEACH Grant funds; however, you may work off multiple four-year obligations simultaneously under certain circumstances.

 You must perform the teaching service as a highly-qualified teacher, which is defined in federal law.
 The definition can be found online.

 You must meet the state’s definition of a full-time teacher and spend the majority (at least 51%) of your time teaching one of the high-need subject areas.
 Elementary teachers who teach many subjects would not be able to fulfill their service agreement.

-Schools serving low-income students include any elementary or secondary school that is listed in the Department of Education’s Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.
+Schools serving low-income students include any elementary or secondary school that is listed in the U.S. Department of Education’s Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.

 You must respond promptly to any requests for information or documentation from the Department of Education, even if these are duplicate requests.
 These requests will be sent to you while you are still in school as well as once you are out of school.
 You will be asked regularly to confirm that you either still intend to teach or that you are teaching as required.
-You must provide documentation to the Department of Education at the end of each year of teaching.
+You must provide documentation to the U.S. Department of Education at the end of each year of teaching.

-If you temporarily cease enrollment in your program of study, or if you encounter situations that affect your ability to begin or continue teaching and you want to avoid having the grant funds converted into a loan, you will need to contact the Department of Education to request a suspension of your teaching service obligation.
+If you temporarily cease enrollment in your program of study, or if you encounter situations that affect your ability to begin or continue teaching and you want to avoid having the grant funds converted into a loan, you will need to contact the U.S. Department of Education to request a suspension of your teaching service obligation.